-The ASP Validation by Educational Experience (ASP-VEE) consists of the following topics: Applied Statistical Methods, Corporate Finance and Economics.
+The ASP Validation by Educational Experience (ASP-VEE) consists of the following topics:

+- a.
+Applied Statistical Methods,

+- b.
+Corporate Finance

+- c.
+Economics

+- d.
+Basic Non-Life Insurance.

 These topics are no longer tested but are required in addition to the Associateship examinations.
 However, these VEE topics are not prerequisites for the examinations, and may be fulfilled independently.
+In order to fulfill Associateship requirements, any three (3) of the indicated VEE topics above must be completed.